Welcome to Falmouth port, Jamaica!

 10. Green Grotto Caves

-The caves are located 42 km (26 mi) east of Falmouth, and it takes approximately 35 minutes drive to get there.
+The caves are located 42 km (26 mi) east of Falmouth, and it takes approximately a 35-minute drive to get there.
+Find more info on Green Grotto Caves’ official webpage

 If you are planning your cruise to Falmouth, make sure you plan your day accordingly to the ship’s schedule to maximize your stay in port.
 If you are a first-timer, I definitely suggest you explore the island as in downtown Falmouth there’s not much to do (my honest opinion).